tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 But don't worry, we won't spend all day here!
 We only need a 30-second blitz worth of it here.

 It might come as a surprise to you that, apart from being the most populous type of biological entity, viruses are considered to be neither alive nor dead!
 The basic components of a virus when it is not inside a cell are simple to understand.
+A very simple structure is shown below.

 ![Virus Diagram]({{site.baseurl}}/images/virus.png)